SimmonsRitchie/get-pop/README.md

 Generates clean population CSVs for specified northeast US states for use in charts and maps using U.S. census data.

+CSVs will be output in data directory in project root.

 #### Install

 1. Open the terminal.
 Clone the project repo.